Informe Semanal: Format

 The program's format is based on the American program 60 Minutes from CBS, that consists of four reports about themes as current affairs, economy, politics, society and culture.
 Each report lasts around 10–15 minutes.

 History

 Informe Semanal started broadcast on 31 March 1973, then titled Semanal Informativo and hosted by José Antonio Silva and directed by Pedro Erquicia.
 Since then they have issued more than 6,000 reports.

 In 1978 Erquicia left the direction of the program and was replaced by Jorge Martínez Reverte and for some time the format was changed and live interviews were featured.

-In January 2021, the journalist Cristina Olea interviewed former US President Barack Obama for the program Informe Semanal.
+In January 2021, the journalist Cristina Olea interviewed former US President Barack Obama for Informe Semanal.